bfi-prog-notes/bfi-prog-notes.github.io/_posts/2026-05-09-bye-bye-brazil.md

 100 mins
 Digital 4K

-The screening on Sat 23 May will be introduced by Dr Antonio da Silva, University of Essex
+The screening on Sat 23 May will be introduced by Dr Antonio da Silva, University of Essex<br>
+<br><br>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzM5NzgwNjZdfQ==
+eyJoaXN0b3J5IjpbLTY1NTg3ODI2Nl19
 -->